Ph.D in Political ScienceEducation:

 B.A., Political Science, College of the Holy Cross, 2008

 A native of Glastonbury, Connecticut, Eric graduated magna cum laude in 2008 from the College of the Holy Cross in Worcester, Massachusetts.
 A member of the PhD program at Baylor since August of 2010, Eric's research interests include international relations theory, Cold War and post-Cold War foreign policy, executive leadership in varying regime types, the impact of ideology on diplomacy and military doctrine, and the political thought of Shakespeare.
-His wife Christina, a fellow 2008 Crusader, teaches English Language Arts at Harmony Science Academy in Waco.
+Eric and his wife Christina currently live in Worcester, MA, where he is a Visiting Professor at Holy Cross.

 Participation at Professional Meetings

 Roundtable on "Economic Liberty and Literature in the plays of William Shakespeare and Benjamin Jonson” at the Alexander Hamilton Institute Summer Conference, Clinton, NY, June 2011

 Panelist, Northeastern Political Science Association Annual Conference, Nov.
 17-19, 2011, ‘Shakespeare’s Political Thought’ presenting Our Wars Are Done: The Decline of Machiavelli in Much Ado About Nothing and Othello

 Panelist, Northeastern Political Science Association Annual Conference, Nov.
 16-18, 2012, “Checks & Balances: The Presidency & the Congress” presenting The Noblest Opportunity: Personality and Leadership in the Senate’s League of Nations Debate